lcherone/cloud-developer/README.md

 :: Installing ::
 ---

+Have a database setup first, you dont need to import anything.

-If you're brave enough, then run the following composer command to install the project.
+Then run the following composer command to install the project.

 `composer create-project lcherone/cloud-developer .`

-Then complete the post install setup.
+And then complete the post install setup.

 ![](http://i.imgur.com/mhlCjeC.gif "")